gozsari/Single-Cell-Data-Analysis/README.md

    * You risk losing real data and entire population of varying cell types.
 3. Consider each sample independently:
    * If QC covariate distributions vary between samples, determine QC parameters seperately for each sample.

+B. **Normalization and Batch Correction:**
+<p align="center"> :heavy_exclamation_mark: GOAL: Nor malize the variation due to differences in count depth in order to prepare for the model of highly variable gene  (HGV) selection </p>

+The idea of the preprocessing pipeline is to remove variation that arises due to the measurement error alone.

+**CPM normalization technique:** Main assumption is that all cells have equal mRNA molecules, thus, count depth due to the differences in sampling.
+* However, in droplet-based approaches the assumption that cell size can effect the read depth such that if you have a bigger cell, the capture process might become saturated.

+* $$ CPM_i = {{r_i \over R}* 10^6 $$

+C. **Log Transformation:**
+The idea is to stabilize the variance for genes whose averages are order of magnitudes different.
 ## References
   1. UCLA QCBio Collaboratory - [Webinars on Youtube](https://www.youtube.com/watch?v=jwSPTgF9ESQ&t=1177s)
   2. https://en.wikipedia.org/wiki/Transcription_factor